Okipa/laravel-medialibrary-ext/README.md

 ```

 ### Global conversions queued status
-Manage the global conversions queued status by setting the `config('medialibrary.queued_conversions')` value.
+Manage the global conversions queued status by setting a boolean value to `MEDIALIBRARY_QUEUED_CONVERSIONS` in your`.env` file, or directly to `config('medialibrary.queued_conversions')` if you published the package config file.
 This will set the default queued status for all your defined conversions.
 You still will be able to manually define a [specific queued status for a conversion](https://docs.spatie.be/laravel-medialibrary/v7/converting-images/defining-conversions/#queuing-conversions).